-The ODM has an Organic Waste Diversion Plan that will guide diversion from landfill.
-Organic waste diversion envisage for Karwyderskraal will consist of two projects which will be implemented in the foreseen future to comply with the National waste diversion prescripts and Organic Waste Diversion Plan drafted for the ODM.
+The further development of an Organic Waste Diversion Plan was done in order to guide diversion from landfill.
+Organic waste diversion envisages for the Karwyderskraal Regional Landfill facility consist of two projects which will be implemented in the foreseen future to comply with the waste diversion prescripts and targets and Organic Waste Diversion Plan drafted for the ODM.
 The implementation is based on the buy-in from the user municipalities where the waste volumes are generated.

-- Project 1: The expansion of the composting site specifically for the composting of sewerage sludge diverted from landfill - Project 2: The installation of a "trommel" screen for the extraction of the remaining organic fraction from general household waste.
+- Project A: The expansion of the composting site to increase diversion capacity to allow for the potential inclusion and composting of sewerage sludge diverted from landfill. - Project B: The investigation and feasibility study into the installation of an onsite "trommel screen" for the extraction of the remaining organic fraction from general household waste receive from the user municipalities.